 Common Causes of Heat Pump Failure

 Most heat pumps only last about 15 years.
 As they age, they’ll start to experience issues that impact your overall comfort.
-The most common causes of heat pump failure include:- Refrigerant leaks
+The most common causes of heat pump failure include:

 - Electrical issues